dnauck/Portable.Licensing/README.txt

 ### Validate the license in your application ###

-The easiest way to to assert the license in the entry point of your application.
+The easiest way to assert the license in the entry point of your application.

 First load the license from a file or resource: